Carl Perkins: Beginnings as a performer

 Perkins and his brother Jay had their first paying job (in tips) as entertainers during late 1946 at the Cotton Boll tavern on Highway 45, twelve miles south of Jackson, Tennessee, starting on Wednesday nights.
 Perkins was 14 years old.
-One of the songs they played was an up-tempo country blues shuffle version of Bill Monroe's "Blue Moon of Kentucky".
+One of the songs they played was an up-tempo country shuffle version of Bill Monroe's "Blue Moon of Kentucky".
 Free drinks were one of the perks of playing in a tavern, and Perkins drank four beers that first night.
 Within a month, Carl and Jay began playing Friday and Saturday nights at the Sand Ditch tavern near Jackson's western border.
 Both places were the scene of occasional fights and both of the Perkins brothers gained a reputation as fighters.

 During the next couple of years, as they became better known, the Perkins brothers began playing other taverns around Bemis and Jackson, including El Rancho, the Roadside Inn, and the Hilltop.
 Carl persuaded his brother Clayton to join them and play the upright bass, to complete the sound of the band.

 Perkins began performing regularly on WTJS in Jackson during the late 1940s as a sometime member of the Tennessee Ramblers with Carl on lead guitar, Junior Vastal on slap bass, and Edd Cisco playing rhythm guitar and singing.
 He appeared on the radio program Hayloft Frolic on which he performed two songs.
 One was "Talking Blues" as done by Robert Lunn on the Grand Ole Opry.
 Perkins and his brothers began appearing on The Early Morning Farm and Home Hour.
 Positive listener response earned them a 15-minute segment sponsored by Mother's Best Flour.
 By the end of the 1940s, the Perkins Brothers were the best known band in the Jackson area.
 Perkins had day jobs during most of these early years including picking cotton, working at various factories and plants and as a pan greaser for the Colonial Baking Company.
 His brothers had similar pick up jobs.